amhsrobotics4681/2022-Folder/README.md

 * [R 12/1](/docs/221202_autonomous2.md) - Autonomous, Gyroscope
 Our S 12/3 meeting is moved to F 12/2.
 * [R 12/8](/docs/221208_autonomous3.md) - SendableChooser, Vendor Libraries
-* S 12/10 - Coding the practice bot, if available.
+* S 12/10 - No programming lesson today.
-* R 12/15 - Any remaining topics or activities.
+* R 12/15 - Writing drivetrain and distance sensor code.
+See [the main robot file](/Chris/PracticeBot/src/main/java/frc/robot/Robot.java).
 There are no meetings during Christmas break.

-It is highly likely we will host driver tryouts during the season, with the competition robot.
+We will host driver tryouts during the season, with the competition robot.

-Postponed Indefinitely: Distance Sensors

 ### Season Information
-**2023 Kickoff - S 1/7, 10 AM to (unknown)**
+**2023 Kickoff - S 1/7, 9 AM to 3 PM**
 We will meet together at AMHS and watch the game reveal together.
 Next, we set goals for ourselves, and design a robot according to those goals.
 The meeting schedule is undecided at this time, but we anticipate working T, R, S prior to finals.
 We may increase to working up to 6 days a week between finals and our first compeition.

+As you may have seen, the 2023 WPILib VS Code was released.
+We will download that, the game tools, the new roboRIO image, and any other software we may need for the season.
+A new repository will be created as well, and with luck, we can write code into it starting the following week.

 **Competition 1 - Glacier Peak, F 3/3 to U 3/5**